 OFFICIAL OF ONE DATA-DRIVEN TEAM: "If you ban the shift, the hitters who benefit the most are those left-handed Three True Outcomes types.
 There’s a reason Joey Gallo loves this idea."

 And that's the real crux of all this.
 Does baseball become appreciably more watchable if Joey Gallo hits .215 rather than .190?
 Because it seems to me that one perhaps unintended consequence of restricting shifts would be to make it a bit easier for one-dimensional hitters like Gallo to continue to dominate the MLB ranks.
 There is less incentive for clubs to develop more complete hitters.
 There may be a few more singles, but it won't lead to more balls in play.
-We'll still be forced to watch hitters like Gallo strikeout in over a third of his at-bats.
+We'll still be forced to watch hitters like Gallo strike out in over a third of his at-bats.

 It seems inevitable that rule changes to limit shifting will be enacted.
 It's not that I will miss them any more than I will miss the vast majority of pitchers' at-bats.
 Still, I can only hope that baseball continues to work to find a way to incentivize more well-rounded hitters to make a comeback in the game.
 Baseball is at its best when there is a balance between power and more subtle skills like situational hitting and bat control.
-It will require more creativity than just legislating where fielders are allowed to be placed by defensive clubs.
+It will require more creativity than just legislating where fielders can be placed by defensive clubs.

 Please be well and take care.